foundriesio/docs/source/zephyr/branching.rst

 .. todo:: Add a few good diagrams.

-This document defines the rules governing the branches in the Zephyr MicroPlatform Git repositories, and what you can expect from them.
+This document defines the rules governing the branches in the Zephyr microPlatform Git repositories, and what you can expect from them.

 Why Have Branching Rules?
 -------------------------